quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/publishing-to-store.md

 If everything went well you’ll see the `BUILD SUCCEEDED` output in the console.

 ### Opening the project in Xcode
 Now, open the `/src-cordova/platforms/ios/<name>.xcodeproj` file in Xcode.
+You may need to instead use `<name>.xcworkspace` if the next step doesn't work.

 Once the Xcode opens up the project, you should see the details about your app in the general view.